 The output from the GloSea5 model also calls for an above-average Atlantic hurricane season in 2020.
 Table 6 displays the forecasts of the three individual parameters comprising the early August statistical/dynamical hybrid forecast, while Table 7 displays the final forecast from the GloSea5 model.
+The reason that the GloSea5 forecast is considerably different from SEAS5 is due to the different weight that each of the three predictors is given in the linear regression.

-Table 6: Listing of predictions of July large-scale conditions from the Met Office's GloSea5 model output, initialized on 1 March.
+Table 6: Listing of predictions of July large-scale conditions from the Met Office's GloSea5 model output, initialized on 1 May.
 A plus (+) means that positive deviations of the parameter are associated with increased hurricane activity, while a minus (-) means that negative deviations of the parameter are associated with increased hurricane activity.

-Predictor Values for Effect on 2020 2020 Hurricane Season Forecast 1) ClaSes 5 Deadistics of Lale Confees II (10 200N 00 400W) (1) 0.2 CD C 1) GloSea5 Prediction of July Surface U (10-20°N, 90-40°W) (+) -0.3 SD Suppress 2) GloSea5 Prediction of July Skin Temperature (20-40°N, 35-15°W) (+) +3.1 SD Suppress Enhance
+Predictor Values for 2020 Forecast Effect on 2020 Hurricane Season GloSea5 Prediction of July Surface U (10-20°N, 90-40°W) (+) GloSea5 Prediction of July Skin Temperature (20-40°N, 35-15°W) (+) GloSea5 Prediction of July 200 hPa U (5-15°N, 0-40°E) (-) -0.3 SD +1.7 SD -0.6 SD Suppress Enhance Enhance